sfigg/commercialization-public/docset/customize/desktop/customize-the-taskbar.md

 You can pin up to three additional apps to the taskbar by adding a taskbar layout modification file, for example, TaskbarLayoutModification.xml.
 You can specify different taskbar configurations based on SKU, device locale, or region.

-**Note**  The filename “TaskbarLayoutModification.xml” is not required, you can choose any name you like.
+**Note**  The file name “TaskbarLayoutModification.xml” is not required, you can choose any name you like.
 The important things are that the registry key is set to the path of mounted location of the xml file.